zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

     $ curl --resolve webapp.example.com:$IC_HTTP_PORT:$IC_IP -X POST -d "apple" http://webapp.example.com:$IC_HTTP_PORT/
     <html><head><title>Request Rejected</title></head><body>
     ```
-    As you can see, the suspicious requests were blocked by App Protect
+    As you can see, the suspicious requests were blocked by NGINX App Protect WAF.

 4. To check the security logs in the syslog pod:
     ```